 TBN Booster can be viewed here.

-6. Maintenance – Spending a few dollars per quart to make the switch to a synthetic oil.
+6. Maintenance – Spending a few dollars per quart to make the switch to a synthetic engine oil.
 Heat is one of the biggest causes of oil needing changed.
 A bypass filter or oil cooler can help lower oil temperatures, but even your cooling system can affect oil temperature.
 Any amount of scale, debris, or rust in the cooling system can raise the oil temperature; staying on top of cooling system maintenance can save you money on oil changes.
 Continually check your engine oil level, low oil level accelerates degradation, topping off the system with oil can also slightly replenish the TBN that may have been depleted.